cuba-platform/translations/README.md

 # CUBA Platform Translations

-This repository contains third-party translations for the <a href="https://www.cuba-platform.com" target="_blank">CUBA platform</a> screens and common UI components.
+This repository contains third-party translations for the <a href="https://www.cuba-platform.com" target="_blank">CUBA platform</a> framework and add-ons user interface.

+The master branch contains translations for CUBA 7.1 and newer.
+If you are using an older CUBA version, switch to a branch corresponding to your platform version and see further instructions in its README.
+For example, if your project is based on 6.10.14, use the `release_6_10` branch.
+For platform 6.4 and older use the `release_6_4` branch.

-Translations are stored as sets of language-specific `messages.properties` files separated by the platform base projects (**cuba**, **reports**, etc.) and their modules.
+Translations are stored as sets of language-specific `messages.properties` files separated by the application components (**cuba**, **reports**, **bproc**, etc.) and their modules.

-You can use the repository contents in the following ways:
+You can use the repository content in the following ways:

 - Use the provided translations as is or copy and modify them in your project.
 - Create a translation to another language.

 ## Using an Existing Translation

-- Clone the repository and checkout a branch corresponding to the platform version used in your project.
+- Clone the repository.
 - Find your language in the `content` directory.
+- Find `cuba` directory and its subdirectory corresponding to the platform version used in your project, e.g `7.1`.
-- Copy `modules` directory for each used application component to your project's root directory.
-For example, if your project is based on **cuba** and **reports**, and you need the German translation, copy `content/de/cuba/modules` and `content/de/reports/modules` directories.
+- Copy `modules` subdirectory to your project's root directory.
+For example, to get the German translation for CUBA version 7.1:

-    If your project doesn't contain the `gui` module, copy the contents of the translation's `modules/gui` folder to your project's `web` module.
-For example, if you are applying German translation of the **cuba** app component, your `web` module must contain the `modules/web/src/com/haulmont/cuba/gui/messages_de.properties` file.
+    ```shell script
+     cp -R ~/translations/content/de/cuba/7.1/modules ~/myproject
+    ```
+- Repeat for all add-ons used in your project if an appropriate translation exists.
+For example, if you use the Business Processes add-on:
+    ```shell script
+     cp -R ~/translations/content/de/bproc/1.0/modules ~/myproject
+    ```
 - Optionally, you can remove `message.properties` files with English messages from the copied directories.
 - Add the new locale to the _Project Properties_ > _Available locales_ list in Studio, for example `Deutsch|de`.
 - Restart your application server.